 A Full Day Tour Taking in Some of Bordeaux’s Most Famous Appellations

-Three distinct, expert-guided wine tastings
+Three distinct, expert-commented wine tastings

 Visit the magical village of Saint Emilion